1) What is the legal framework governing bribery in Mexico?

 The jurisdictional reach is limited to Mexico.

-Public officials can be prosecuted for bribery offences under paragraphs I and III of Article 222 of the FCC, and under Article 52 of the GLAR.
+Public officials can be prosecuted for bribery offenses under paragraphs I and III of Article 222 of the FCC, and under Article 52 of the GLAR.

-Private individuals can be prosecuted for bribery offences under paragraph II of Article 22 of the FCC.
+Private individuals can be prosecuted for bribery offenses under paragraph II of Article 22 of the FCC.